WalletScrutiny/WalletScrutinyCom/_android/com.elyps.md

 - We did not find any reference to 'Bitcoin' or 'crypto'
 - We will email them to ask for more information at: hello@elyps.com
 - We'll keep this as a work-in-progress until more information is available.

+## Update 2024-01-09

+I have not received any response from them since May 2023.
+Without any sort of response on any of the emails I sent, and with no proof that this app supports bitcoin, I will be marking this as an app with **no bitcoin wallet**.